 - A tuxedo suit is great for a black tie event when worn with a camisole, pearls and patent leather pumps.
 Marlene Dietrich is the big style icon for the look.

 - Leather Bermuda shorts look stylish with sheer black panty hose or black tights in winter.
-More on styling leather shorts in the guide at the link.
+More on styling leather shorts.

 Menswear Pieces to Try

 Here is a list of menswear pieces you may want to try.
 Links go to guides on how to style the respective items.
 Which ever pieces you pick, pair them with feminine pieces for a nice tension.

 - Trench coat, parka, duffel coat, Austrian or Bavarian style janker or original British style pea-coat

 - Fedora, baseball cap, driver’s cap, fisherman hat